melanchall/drywetmidi/Docs/articles/custom-data-structures/Custom-chunks.md

 }
 ```

-Every chunk starts with ID and its size.
+Every chunk starts with an ID and its size.
 DryWetMIDI calls `GetContentSize` method of the `MidiChunk` to write its return value as chunk's size.
-You must calculate real size of the chunk's content in order to programs which will be read a MIDI file with your custom chunk will be able to skip it by advancing position of the reader on this size.
+You must calculate the real size of the chunk's content in order to programs which will read a MIDI file with your custom chunk will be able to skip it by advancing the position of the reader on this size.
 Let's implement `GetContentSize`:

 ```csharp
 protected override uint GetContentSize(WritingSettings settings)